 It’s logical and an extension of the thinking that created our dependence on coal and oil in the first place.
 But my own experience indicates that if an industrial based technical focus created the original problems.
-That same focus applied to solving those original problems will only create more of the same.
+That same focus put to solving those original problems will only create more of the same.

 Natural is the best place to look if a natural, sustainable solution is to be found.
 Living plants, powered by sunlight, are the best gatherers of carbon dioxide.
 They produce energy, food and fiber.
 All which will be needed by our populous earth.